-The applicant shall provide a contractor cost estimate for demolition and removal of the WECS facility.
+The applicant/owner/operator shall provide a contractor cost estimate for demolition and removal of the WECS facility.
 The cost estimates shall be made by a competent party; such as a professional engineer, a contractor capable of decommissioning, or a person with suitable expertise or experience with decommissioning WECS.
+These estimates shall be reviewed and updated as necessary every five (5) years.
+These estimates will be approved by the County Commissioners.